TerriaJS/TIFFImageryProvider/packages/TIFFImageryProvider/README.md

 # Credit

-This package has been forked from TIFFImageryProvider# Credit
+This package has been forked from TIFFImageryProvider Diverged from the upstream at commit 2a8ac51c03fc9f97102a0eed60ea60cfb5a9d77e

 This package is a fork of [TIFFImageryProvider](https://github.com/hongfaqiu/TIFFImageryProvider), originally created and maintained by [hongfaqiu](https://github.com/hongfaqiu).
 We are grateful for their work and contribution to the open source community.
 Any modifications made to the original package are our own.